cyberdnevnik/cyberdnevnik.github.io/_posts/2024-05-17-why-you-need-microsoft-sentinel.md

 ---
 title: Unlock the Power of Proactive Security: Why You Need Microsoft Sentinel
-author: Vedran
+author: vedran
 toc: true
 toc_min_header: 1
 date: 2024-05-17 12:00:00
 categories: [Articles, Cybersecurity]
-tags: [Cybersecurity, Azure, Microsoft, Sentinel, SIEM, SOAR, Cloud Security]
+tags: [ Azure, Microsoft, Sentinel, Cloud, SIEM, SOAR]
 image:
-  path: /assets/img/posts/img_why_you_need_microsoft_sentinel/image.png
+  path: /assets/img/posts/img_why_you_need_microsoft_sentinel/image.webp
   alt: Microsoft Sentinel logo
 ---

 If you have different data sources coming in from various types of machines, firewalls, log forwarders, network security groups, etc. wouldn’t it be great if there was a single location where you could store them all, set up a retention period for those logs and be able to respond based on suspicious activities?

 Well in that case look no further than **Microsoft Sentinel**.